FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 To get started, you should:
 -   Scaffold a new Express application.
 -   Install the scaffolded dependencies.
+-   Install the helper libraries, and the FusionAuth Typescript client.
 -   Start the server to ensure everything is installed and working.

 Here are the commands to do it: